MeRupamGanguly/Golang-Deltas/README.md

         - containerPort: 80
 ```
 Namespace: A way to divide cluster resources between multiple users or applications, providing a scope for names.

+How does Kubernetes handle scaling of applications?
+Kubernetes supports both manual and automatic scaling:

+Adjust the number of replicas for a Deployment or ReplicaSet using the kubectl scale command.

+Automatically scales the number of Pods in a Deployment or ReplicaSet based on metrics like CPU utilization or custom metrics.
+The Horizontal Pod Autoscaler monitors the current load and adjusts the number of Pods to maintain performance and resource utilization.

+Helm is a package manager for Kubernetes that simplifies deploying and managing applications using Helm charts.
+Charts are pre-configured templates that describe Kubernetes resources and their configurations.

+Ingress in Kubernetes like a traffic manager for your web applications.
+Imagine you have a few different web services running in your Kubernetes cluster, like a blog, a shopping cart, and a user profile page.
+Each of these services needs to be accessed from outside your cluster (like from a web browser on your laptop).
+Ingress is like a smart router that decides where incoming web traffic should go based on rules you define.
+For example, it can route traffic to the blog service if someone visits www.example.com/blog and to the shopping cart service if they visit www.example.com/cart.
+To make these rules work, you need an Ingress controller.
+This is like the actual router that follows the rules and directs the traffic accordingly.
+Popular controllers include Nginx and Traefik.
+Ingress controllers can also provide additional features like securing traffic with SSL (making sure your website is served over HTTPS) and balancing the load between different instances of your service to handle lots of traffic.
+Traefik sits in front of your services and routes incoming requests to the correct service based on rules you define.
+One of Traefik’s standout features is its ability to automatically discover services and apply configuration changes without needing manual updates.
+As new services are added or removed, Traefik automatically adjusts its routing rules.
+Traefik can distribute incoming requests across multiple instances of a service, which helps in balancing the load
+Traefik can handle SSL/TLS encryption for secure connections,
+In Kubernetes, Traefik acts as an Ingress controller, meaning it manages the rules that route external HTTP/HTTPS traffic into the cluster, directing it to the appropriate services based on the Ingress rules you define.

+Scaling in Amazon EKS (Elastic Kubernetes Service) involves both scaling the Kubernetes control plane and the worker nodes (EC2 instances) that run your applications.
+AWS scales the control plane resources based on the workload and demand.
+This ensures that the Kubernetes API server remains responsive and capable of handling the requests made by the worker nodes and other components.
+Worker nodes in EKS are EC2 instances that run the Kubernetes worker components (kubelet, container runtime).
+You can scale these nodes up or down based on the workload.
+The Cluster Autoscaler monitors the Kubernetes scheduler.
+If it detects that there are unscheduled pods because there aren’t enough resources, it triggers scaling up of the cluster.
+It also monitors node utilization.
+If it finds underutilized nodes that can be removed without affecting the running pods (i.e., after scheduling those pods elsewhere), it triggers scaling down of the cluster.

+EKS integrates with ELB (Application Load Balancer or Network Load Balancer) to distribute traffic across multiple pods.
+Load balancers scale automatically based on the number of targets (pods).

+AWS Fargate provides serverless compute options that automatically handle scaling based on container resource requirements.
+With Fargate, you don’t need to provision, configure, or manage servers.
+You simply define your container requirements, and Fargate handles the rest.
+Fargate automatically provisions the required compute resources (CPU and memory) based on your container specifications and workload.
+You pay only for the compute resources that you use.
+There’s no need to pay for or manage idle instances.
+Ideal for running microservices where each service can be scaled independently based on its resource requirements.

+Kubernetes Federation is a mechanism for managing multiple Kubernetes clusters across different regions or cloud providers.

 View Cluster Information:
 ```bash